ElGold3n/GROUP-7-DEV-OP-25---26/README.md

 ## Requirements Implementation Evidence Summary
 ---

-## Evidence of Features Implemented
+## 🔵Evidence of Project Features Implemented

-✅ Yes ❌ No

-## 🔵 Project Requirements Evidence

 **32 of 32 requirements have been implemented (100%).**